Skip to main content

 Mode clarity is a throughput tool

-VibeGov uses three execution modes:
+VibeGov uses two operating modes:

 The delivery loop does not change.
 The evidence standard does.